Petlja/TextualProgrammingInPython/source/7_Branching statements/2_Logical expressions.md

 **Example - leap year:**

-Write a program that prints whether a given year (between the 1800 and the 2200, including borders) is leaп or simple.
+Write a program that prints whether a given year (between the 1800 and the 2200, including borders) is leap or simple.

 According to the Gregorian calendar, the following rules are used to determine whether a year is simple or leap: